ben-allen/locale-extensions/README.md

 The student in the example above's browser locale will almost certainly reflect either where they're from (in this case, 'nl') or where they're visiting (in this case, 'en-US').

 1. If the student's browser locale is 'nl', the server can already determine that they most likely prefer `-u-fw-mon-hc-h23-mu-celsius` by inspecting the `Accept-Language` header.
-Although the guidelines in _Mitigating Browser Fingerprinting_ reject the claim that fingerprinting mitigation is unnecessary in situations where the revealed data is already revealed elsewhere, in this case we are reasonably safe to expose this information: it is not plausible that the Web platform will ever remove the ability for users to indicate their most preferred language.
+Although the guidelines in _Mitigating Browser Fingerprinting_ are clear that fingerprinting mitigation is still necessary in situations where the revealed data is already revealed elsewhere, in this case we are reasonably safe to expose this information: it is not plausible that the Web platform will ever remove the ability for users to indicate their most preferred language.

 2. If the student's browser locale is 'en-US', revealing this preference string will likewise leave them with a relatively large anonymity set &mdash; most people from the regions that use those preferences by default will have left their defaults unchanged, and it is to be expected that there will be a large number of people in the same situation as our student: requesting 'en-US' with OS settings matching the defaults for the hundreds of locales that default to `-u-fw-mon-hc-h23-mu-celsius`.